Find Grad Schools

 28% Racial-Ethnic Minorities*

 The most popular school in the United States for other international relations & national security studies students seekinga master's degree is Naval Postgraduate School.
 Each year, around 2,800 students seeking various degrees attend the university.
 During the most recent year for which we have data, 112 people received their master's degree in other international relations & national security studies from Naval Postgraduate School.
-Of these students, 16% were women and 28% were members of underrepresented racial-ethnic groups.
+About 26% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #2